khushisurolia/ecommerce/README.md

 # ecommerce
-My first ecommerce website.It contain all the features and  functionallity  of ecommerce website.
+This is my first Ecommerce Website.It contain all the features and  functionallity  of ecommerce website.
-TECHNOLOGIES:HTML,CSS,JAVASCRIPT,PHP,BOOTSTRAP,JQUERY AJAX,MYSQL
+TECHNOLOGIES:Html,Css,JavaScript,Php,Jquery Ajax,Bootstrap,MySql.